 Port of Shanghai is comprised of the gigantic Yangshan Deep-Water port - which is on an island connected to the Mainland by a 32km sea bridge - and a series of ports at the mouths of the Yangtze and Huangpu rivers.

 The image above was taken by me on a visit to Yangshan Deep-Water port in 2012 - it wasn't a very clear day, but the port literally stretched to as far as the eye could see!

-The name "Port of Shenzhen" is a collective term for the multitude of ports located in Shenzhen City, Guangdong - an area increasingly renowned for its high-tech industry.
+The name "Port of Shenzhen" is a collective term for the multitude of ports located in Shenzhen City, Guangdong - an area increasingly renowned for the success of its high-tech zones and new industry.